Justin Turner Player Props: Red Sox vs. Athletics

 Justin Turner At The Plate

-- Turner leads Boston in slugging percentage (.474) thanks to 36 extra-base hits.

-- Among qualifying batters in baseball, his batting average ranks 15th, his on-base percentage ranks 27th, and he is 40th in the league in slugging.
+- Among the qualified batters in MLB, his batting average ranks 15th, his on-base percentage ranks 29th, and he is 42nd in the league in slugging.

-- Turner will look to extend his 13-game hitting streak.
-He's batting .333 with one homer in his last outings.
+- Turner enters this game on a 14-game hitting streak.
+In his last games, he's hitting .316 with one homer.

-- Turner has reached base via a hit in 65 games this season (of 91 played), and had multiple hits in 32 of those games.

-- In 42.9% of his games this season, Turner has driven in at least one run.
-In 13 of those games (14.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.
+- Turner has had at least one RBI in 42.4% of his games this season (39 of 92), with more than one RBI 13 times (14.1%).
+He has also been responsible for three or more of his team's runs in three contests.

-- He has scored in 46 of 91 games this season, and more than once 10 times.
+- He has scored in 46 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.